Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Topic evolution

 On the other hand, users insist to ``thank q'' and ``trust the plan.''
-The posts that refer to alternatives is extremely low, showing that Reddit users do not really organize a migration at this point, even after their most popular community was banned.
-During the last active days of \rga, it seems like the users there were oblivious to their imminent quarantine, as all topics of discussion point to regular QAnon movement themes.
-For completeness, the ``red shoes'' posts refer to the conspiracy around elites who drink the blood of children and use their skin to make shoes, hence hinting to other elites that they are pedophiles too, by wearing red shoes~\cite{redshoes}.
+The posts that refer to alternatives are extremely low, showing that Reddit users do not organize a migration, even after \rcbts gets banned.
+During the last active days of \rga, users seem oblivious to their imminent quarantine, as all topics of discussion point to regular QAnon movement themes.

-\descr{Key Findings.} Overall, our Reddit bigram analysis does not provide strong signs that users were suspected their imminent ban.
-On the contrary, most discussions seem to be expected expected QAnon topics based on previous work~\cite{papasavva2021qoincidence,papasavva2022gospel}, like ``deep state,'' ``q post,'' ``red pill,'' and ``free speech.''
-This analysis demonstrates that \rcbts quarantine and ban were sudden, so users show no signs of organization towards choosing an alternative.
+\descr{Key Findings.} There are no signs that users suspected the ban of \rcbts, as discussions seem to be expected QAnon topics~\cite{papasavva2021qoincidence,papasavva2022gospel}, like ``deep state,'' ``q post,'' ``red pill,'' ``free speech,'' and ``red shoes''.\footnote{Reference to the use of children's skin to make shoes to hint to others that they are pedophiles~\cite{redshoes}.} Even after \rcbts is banned, discussion or \rga do not focus on alternative platforms.

-Surprisingly, even after \rcbts is banned, there no discussion regarding alternatives.
-Users focus on expressing their frustration regarding the bans, but are not really interested in finding an alternative.
-Lastly, during the last days of \rga, users once more show no signs of suspicion regarding the upcoming ban.
-Overall, although this analysis shows that popular discussion analysis does not show any sign of organization regarding alternative sites, this does not definely state that there was no organization whatsoever.
-In this analysis we only study the popular discussions close to the dates of bans, which so far demonstrates only the frustration of users with social media moderation actions.
-Later on, in Section~\ref{sec:reddit_alternatives} we perform a deeper analysis into the mentions of Reddit alternatives in an effort to understand whether any action of an alternative platform took place.